-From page 0 to page 61, write protection is implemented with a granularity of two pages at a time.
-The remaining memory block (from page 62 to page 511) is write-protected at once.
+In high-density and connectivity line devices, from page 0 to page 61, write protection is implemented with a granularity of two pages at a time.
+The remaining memory block (from page 62 to page 255 in high-density devices, and from page 62 to page 127 in connectivity line devices) is write-protected at once.